bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ## Notify: Emails

-Set one or more email addresses of those who should get **notification**.
+Set one or more email addresses of those who should get notification.
 This field is  [sensitive](/builds/env-vars-secret-env-vars/) so make sure you register those email addresses in our `Secrets` tab.

 ## Enable Public Page for the App